5he1tie/Neovim/README.md

 # Neovim

 ## Neovim from scratch
-I used the preconfigured files using lua from [ChrisAtMachine](https://github.com/LunarVim/Neovim-from-scratch) I added and modified some things as I wanted.
+I used the preconfigured files using lua from [ChrisAtMachine](https://github.com/LunarVim/Neovim-from-scratch).
+I added and modified some things as I wanted.

+- Path : ~/.config/nvim/

 ## History edited by me
 - 5-2022
-  - Fix
   - fix some configurations because of updating plugins.
     1. cmp.lua
     2. nvim-tree.lua
     3. treesitter.lua
 - 1-2022
   - Plugins
     1. Pocco81/AutoSave.nvim